 Screen 6: Trading Preferences

 Up to this point, the system has been focused on establishing who the customer is.
 Now the conversation shifts to what they want to do.
-This screen asks a deceptively simple question: which market segments do you want to trade in?
+This screen asks which market segments the customer wishes to trade in.
 The customer sees a set of toggles — Equity, F&O (Futures and Options), Currency Derivatives, and Commodity.
-For a customer who only wants to buy and hold stocks, this screen takes five seconds.
-But if they toggle on F&O or Commodity, the system needs income proof, and that introduces a conditional branch that can add time and complexity.
+For a customer who only wants to buy and hold stocks, this screen is straightforward.
+But if they toggle on F&O or Commodity, the system needs income proof, and that introduces a conditional branch.
 This is where KYC (Know Your Customer) meets suitability — not just “are you who you say you are” but “are you financially qualified to trade derivatives?”

 Purpose: Select trading segments and provide income proof if required for derivatives.